population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [@FAO2015;@FAO2016].[^individual_questions]

-[^individual_questions]: Results for the estimations below using each individual question as the dependent variables are available upon request.
+[^individual_questions]: Results for the estimations below using each individual question as the dependent variable are available upon request.

 Although the sample for the UHFS is based on the UNPS, there is, unfortunately,